fabiand/cni-hold/README.md

   - `contrib/watch-and-annotate-pods.sh` - A script to watch for new
     pods and annotate them to be hold

+# Usage

+Generally speaking the worklfow is as follows

+1. Create a NAD pointing to the hold CNI (see `manifests/nad.yaml`)
+2. Create a Pod using the hold CNI NAD (see `manifests/fedora.yaml`)
+3. Unhold the pod by patching it (see `manifests/unhold.yaml`)

+The following deploy and test flows are illustrating the usage.

 # Deployment
 ## With minikube